Web Content Writer, UI/UX Writer, Copyeditor, Spanish UX Translator (on contract) at AT&T CSO IAM, NY, Jan 2021 - June 2021

 Spanish (Fluent: Written and Spoken)

-National Arts Club, Amateur Comedy Club, W.B.
-Yeats Society of New York, Online News Association of New York, Society of Professional Journalists, National Association of Hispanic Journalists, American Legion, Marine Corps League (Life Member), Alumni Association of the Columbia Graduate School of Journalism, South Asian Journalists Association (Life Member).
+American Translation Association (ATA No. 274994), Online News Association of New York, Society of Professional Journalists, National Association of Hispanic Journalists, Alumni Association of the Columbia Graduate School of Journalism, South Asian Journalists Association (Life Member).

 Available upon request